Neuromuscular & Electrodiagnostic (EMG) Clinic

 Best practices by:

-Davyd Hooper, MD, FRCPC, Dip.
-CSCN, Dip.
+Davyd Hooper, MD, FRCP, DIP.
+CSCN, DIP.
 ABEM

-Dr. Hooper completed is specialty training in Physical Medicine and Rehabilitation at the University of Manitoba in 2007, and joined the Clinic in July 2008 upon completion of his fellowship in neuromuscular and electrodiagnostic medicine at McMaster University.
+Dr. Hooper completed his specialty training in Physical Medicine and Rehabilitation at the University of Manitoba in 2007 and joined the Clinic in July 2008 upon completion of his fellowship in neuromuscular and electrodiagnostic medicine at McMaster University.

 He concurrently specialized in diagnostic nerve ultrasound and muscle biopsies during his fellowship.
 He is dually certified in EMG by the Canadian Society of Clinical Neurophysiologists and the American Board of Electrodiagnostic Medicine.
-He is an assistant professor at the University of Manitoba and is the Director of the Physical Medicine and Rehabilitation Residency Program.
+He is an assistant professor at the University of Manitoba and is the Undergraduate Program Director for Physical Medicine and Rehabilitation for the University of Manitoba Medical School.
+He is also the Program Lead for the Neuromusculoskeletal Rehabilitation Program at the Health Sciences Centre.
 His research interests include the use of Ultrasound for the diagnosis of nerve and muscle diseases, as well as carpal tunnel syndrome management.

 Sepideh Pooyania, MD,FRCPC,CSCN